 IDAPro provides access to its internal data structures via an API that allows users to create plug-ins to be executed by IDAPro.
-GrammaTech provided us with a plugin to IDAPro (called the Connector) that augments IDAPro's data structures.
-VSA is implemented using the data structures created by the Connector.
-As described in §5, VSA makes use of the results of an additional preliminary analysis, which, for each program point, identifies the affine relations that hold among the values of registers.
-Once VSA completes, the value-sets for the a-locs at each program point are used to determine each point's sets of used, killed, and possibly-killed a-locs; these are emitted in a format that is suitable for input to CodeSurfer.
+GrammaTech provided us with a plug-in to IDAPro (called the Connector) that constructs a variety of in-memory data structures, including CFGs, ASTs for the program's instructions, etc.

+Value-set analysis is implemented using the data structures created by the Connector.
+As described in Sect.
+5, value-set analysis makes use of the results of an additional preliminary analysis, which, for each program point, identifies the affine relations that hold among the values of registers.
+Once value-set analysis completes, the value-sets for the a-locs at each program point are used to determine each point's sets of used, killed, and possibly-killed a-locs; these are emitted in a format that is suitable for input to CodeSurfer.

-CodeSurfer is a tool for code understanding and code inspection that supports both a GUI and an API for accessing a program's system dependence graph (SDG) [16], as well as other information stored in CodeSurfer's intermediate representations (IRs).
-CodeSurfer's GUI supports browsing ("surfing") of an SDG, along with a variety of operations for making queries about the SDG-such as slicing [16] and chopping [25].
-The API can be used to extend CodeSurfer's capabilities by writing programs that traverse CodeSurfer's IRs to perform additional program analyses.
+CodeSurfer is a tool for code understanding and code inspection that supports both a GUI and a programmable interface for accessing a program's system dependence graph (SDG) [16], as well as other information stored in CodeSurfer's intermediate representations (IRs).
+CodeSurfer's GUI supports browsing ("surfing") of an SDG, along with a variety of operations for making queries about the SDG-such as slicing and chopping [24].
+CodeSurfer's API provides a programmatic interface to these operations, as well as to lower-level information, such as the individual nodes and edges of the program's SDG, call graph, and control-flow graph, and a node's sets of used, killed, and possibly-killed a-locs.
+This API can be used to extend CodeSurfer's capabilities by writing programs that traverse CodeSurfer's IRs to perform additional program analyses.